COVESA/ifex/README.md

-│       ├── Separate dirs for each supported interface description model │       ├── Generic rule-based "transformation engine" implementation, that maybe used by multiple tools │       ├── Implementation of specific transformers, if not covered by input/output filters ├── packaging_ifex
+│       ├── Separate dirs for each supported interface description model │       ├── Generic rule-based "transformation engine" implementation, that maybe used by multiple tools │       ├── Implementation of specific transformers, if not covered by input/output filters ├── distribution
-│   ├── Helper files for packaging the project in various ways │   ├── docker - Docker deployment, for testing and/or end-user use │   └── entrypoints -
+│   ├── Helper files for packaging or deploying the project in various ways │   ├── docker - Docker deployment, for testing and/or end-user use │   └── entrypoints -
 │       ├── Short script wrappers defining entry-points for python tools